MagGeo/MagGeo/README.md

 However **MagGeo** use [**VirES**](https://swarm-vre.readthedocs.io/en/latest/Swarm_notebooks/02a__Intro-Swarm-viresclient.html) (Virtual environments for Earth Scientists) a platform for data & model access, analysis, and visualisation for ESA’s magnetic mission **Swarm**.
 This is a powerful client with the [viresclient API](https://swarm-vre.readthedocs.io/en/latest/Swarm_notebooks/02c__viresclient-API.html) that provide several classes and methods defined in the vires client package.
 The `viresclient` Python package allows you to connect to the VirES server to download [Swarm](https://earth.esa.int/web/guest/missions/esa-operational-eo-missions/swarm) data and data calculated using magnetic models.

-If you want to explore more about Jupyter Notebook and learn more about this tool you can clone or download the [FOSS4G UK 2019 Geoprocessing with Jupyter Notebooks workshop](https://github.com/samfranklin/foss4guk19-jupyter ).

 # Background

 > ☝ Before moving on with this MagGeo you might want to take a look at: